miekg/dreck/README.md

 * `dco` - check if a pull request has "Signed-off-by" (that literal string) and if not ask for it to be done.
 Needs a "no-dco" label in the repository for it to work.
 * `aliases` - enable alias expansion.
 * `branches` - enables the deletion of branches after a merge of a pull request.
-Any pending review on this pull request are deleted.
+Any pending reviews on this pull request are deleted.
 * `autosubmit` - enables `/autosubmit`.
 * `exec` - enables `/exec`.